First-Year Seminar

 The prevalence of mental illness increases with each generation.
 Its negative effects range from staggering economic costs to unparalleled emotional suffering and lost lives.
 Mental health professionals across a wide variety of disciplines devote their careers to battling mental illness through understanding and treatment.
 In this seminar we will explore this battle through open-minded inquiry via readings, discussion, and debate.
 We will contemplate the meaning of mental illness and grapple with the weight of a profession that holds lives in its hands.

-R-E-S-P-E-C-T Find Out What it Means
+R-E-S-P-E-C-T Find Out What it Means to You

-As Seen on Netflix: Streaming Global Culture
+As Seen on Netflix

 From Cancer to Forensics: How is DNA Changing our World?